suphyusinhtet/FlowerClassification/README.md

 - The custom CNN model showed early signs of **overfitting**, which was tackled using **Dropout**, **Batch Normalization**, and **Early Stopping**.
 - The **Transfer Learning models** (MobileNetV2 and Xception) performed better, with faster training and improved accuracy, thanks to the pre-trained knowledge they had from the ImageNet dataset.
+- Final accuracy: 95% on the test manual image
+- Model training logs and graphs can be found in the notebooks section.

 ## How to Run 🛠️